Could We Observe an Exploding Black Hole in the Near Future?: Introduction

 \section{Introduction}

 Following the first detection of a binary black hole merger by LIGO in 2015~\cite{LIGOScientific:2016aoc}, interest in the observational aspects of black holes has surged.
 Beyond the stellar mass black holes observed via gravitational waves and the supermassive black holes that have been directly imaged~\cite{EventHorizonTelescope:2019dse}, there has also been a strong interest in Primordial Black Holes (PBHs).
-PBHs are black holes that might have formed less than a second after the big bang~\cite{Hawking:1982ga, Carr:1975qj, Kawasaki:1997ju, Brandenberger:2021zvn, Cotner:2018vug, Baker:2021nyl, Baker:2021sno}.
+PBHs are black holes that might have formed less than a second after the big bang~\cite{Hawking:1982ga, Carr:1975qj, Kawasaki:1997ju, Khlopov:2008qy, Brandenberger:2021zvn, Cotner:2018vug, Baker:2021nyl, Baker:2021sno}.
 Depending on their mass, PBHs have, among other applications, been invoked to constitute dark matter~\cite{Carr:2021bzv,Green:2020jor}, create dark matter particles when they evaporate~\cite{Morrison:2018xla,Hooper:2019gtx,Masina:2020xhk,Baldes:2020nuv,Gondolo:2020uqv,Bernal:2020kse,Bernal:2020bjf} or provide seeds for the supermassive black holes observed at the centers of galaxies~\cite{Bean:2002kx,Kawasaki:2012kn}.

 Theoretical studies of black hole thermodynamics suggest that black holes have a temperature that is inversely proportional to the black hole's mass, $T_\text{PBH} \sim 1/M_\text{PBH}$, and that they emit particles as Hawking radiation~\cite{Hawking:1975vcx}.
 As a black hole radiates, it loses mass and heats up, leading to a runaway evaporation process, known as an explosion~\cite{Hawking:1974rv}.
-While the stellar mass and supermassive black holes observed so far have a very low temperature and will not explode any time soon, PBHs could be exploding today.
+While the stellar mass and supermassive black holes observed so far have a very low temperature and will not explode any time soon, Schwarzschild PBHs with an initial mass around $6\times 10^{14}$\,g could be exploding today.

 Observation of an exploding black hole would be transformative in at least three ways: it would provide strong evidence for the existence of PBHs, the first evidence of Hawking radiation and definitive information about the particles present in nature.
 While the first two points are clear, the third is less obvious.
 Theoretically, it is expected that a black hole will radiate all fundamental particles with a mass below the black hole temperature, regardless of their non-gravitational interactions.
 This means that the gamma ray signal from an exploding black hole encodes information about all fundamental particles with masses less than the Planck scale~\cite{Baker:2021btk,Baker:2022rkn,Boluna:2023jlo,Federico:2024fyt}.
 Observation of a PBH explosion would go far beyond other known ways of searching for new particles, such as particle colliders.